cloudflare/cloudflare-docs/content/load-balancing/local-traffic-management/_index.md

 ## Off-ramps

 Off-ramps create a direct and secure way to connect into your networks that are not publicly available.
 Cloudflare local traffic management currently supports Cloudflare Tunnel as off-ramps.
-[GRE and IPsec tunnels](/magic-wan/reference/tunnels/) support is coming soon.
+[GRE and IPsec tunnels](/magic-wan/reference/tunnels/) support will be added in the future.

 ---

 ## Use cases

-* **Requests originating from the public Internet and directed to a private/internal service**: You can route requests from the Internet to your internal services on internal IPs - such as accounting or production automation systems - using Cloudflare Tunnel.
+* **Requests originating from the public Internet and directed to a private/internal service**: You can route requests from the Internet to your internal services on internal IPs - such as accounting or production automation systems - using [Cloudflare Tunnel](/cloudflare-one/connections/connect-networks/).

 * **Intelligent traffic routing**: Benefit from failover for your private traffic and have the ability to monitor the health of these IP targets directly, rather than load balancing to a tunnel and only monitoring the health of the tunnel itself.